 What Is VR Testing?

-VR testing is the process of testing a virtual reality application.
-Usability is an important part of virtual reality testing.
+VR testing is the process of testing a virtual reality application to ensure that it works properly.
+Usability is an important part of virtual reality testing, from general user experience to ensuring that the VR application does not cause any negative physical effects.

 Technology is constantly moving forward and virtual reality applications are making their own place in the global market and in our lives.
 In order to better understand the main idea of this post, it is important to clarify two fundamental concepts: